CristianICS/gdal-pansharpening/README.md

 # gdal-pansharpening
 Perform High-Pass Filter (HPF) pansharpening formula in a multispectral image.
+It's developed in both, R and Python languages.

 ## Technique
 The HPF is applied following the formula created by Schowengerdt, 1980.